BenjaminMedia/cdnconnect-api-ruby/README.md

       # "Woot!"
     end

 ## Get Object Data

-An object can be either a file or a folder.
-Pass the `get` method the `url` you want to receive data about.
+Following the [API documentation](http://api.cdnconnect.com/), you can use these methods to  build a requests and return an APIResponse object.

+* `get`: GET Request.
+Used when needing to just read data.
+* `post`: POST Request.
+Used when creating data.
+* `put`: PUT Request.
+Used when updating data.
+* `delete`: DELETE Request.
+Used when deleting data.

+Each of these methods take one parameter which is the API path you want to request.
+Depending on which method you use, it will send the request with the correct HTTP verb.

     # Get file information
-    response = api_client.get(:url => 'demo.cdnconnect.com/images/meowzers.jpg')
+    response = api_client.get('demo.cdnconnect.com/images/meowzers.jpg')
     puts response.results['data']['name']           #=> "meowzers.jpg"

-    # Get folder information
-    response = api_client.get(:url => 'demo.cdnconnect.com/images')
-    puts response.results['data']['name']           #=> "images"

 ## Response Object

 All responses will be structured the same with both a `results` and `msgs` object at the root level, such as:

   {
       "results":
       {
           "data":
           {
               "id": "bU1SS1JyvF9I",
               "status": 1,
               "name": "images",
               "created": "2013-03-12T17:02Z",
               "parent_id": "iF637hnbwI4G",
               "folder": true,
               "files": [],
               "folders": []
           }
       },
       "msgs":[]
   }

-The `results` object contains the guts of the information your looking for, and the `msgs` object contains an array of messages which can represent errors, warnings and information.
-The `results` object can be null, or it can contain many objects within it.
-Each response can have different data within `results` object and `msgs` object.
-In the case above, the `results` object contains the key `data`, and within the `data` object it contains summary information of the images folder.
+Be sure to view the [API documentation](http://api.cdnconnect.com/) describing what each response object will contain depending on the API resource.

 ## Support